Rands Management Glossary

 Action Items — Things you should write down and do something about.
 Failure to follow up and/or deliver on action items results in a gentle erosion of your credibility.

-All-Hands — A company-wide meeting, usually run by the CEO.
+All Hands — A company-wide meeting, usually run by senior leadership.
 If you’re a manager and there are lots of surprises at these meetings, you might be out of touch.
 Humans often posture during these events by supplying inane questions and status updates along with really dumb questions.
-An all-hands meeting without an announced subject implies layoffs or other disasters.
+An unexpected All Hands meeting being called usually means trouble.

-Android — Google’s mobile operating system that uses desserts as version names.
+Android — Google’s mobile operating system that used to use desserts as version names.
+They just use boring numbers now.

 Apple — The house that Steve Jobs built.
-Based on market cap, the most valuable company on Earth, but they’d prefer if you thought of them not as huge, but scrappy.
+Based on market cap, one of the most valuable companies on Earth, but they’d prefer it if you thought of them not as huge, but scrappy.

 At-Will Employment — Legal definition that states that both employer and employee are employed “at will,” which means they can fire/quit whenever they please.
 They don’t even have to give a reason.

-Automation — QA buzzword to describe testing that can be done by a machine instead of a human.
-Automation is always pitched as a time saver … but it’s usually a time sink.
+Automation — Testing that can be done by a machine instead of a human.
+Automation is always pitched as a time saver… but it’s usually a time sink because of unaccounted-for significant maintenance costs.

 Background Check — A pre-hire check employers use to determine whether or not you are or have ever been a serial murderer.